 Family Medical Leave Act

-The Family Medical Leave Act (FMLA) permits eligible employees of covered employers to take protected leave up to twelve weeks of leave in a twelve month period for a serious medical condition of the employee or the employee’s immediate family member, childbirth and adopting a child.
+The Family Medical Leave Act (FMLA) is an employment law that permits eligible employees of covered employers to take protected leave up to twelve weeks of leave in a twelve month period for a serious medical condition of the employee or the employee’s immediate family member, childbirth and adopting a child.
 Employers often violate employee’s FMLA rights by unlawfully refusing the employee protected leave, by interfering with the employee’s approved FMLA leave or by retaliating against the employee for requesting FMLA leave.
 When an employer violates the employee’s FMLA rights the employee is entitled to recover lost wages, liquidated damages (similar to punitive damages), attorney’s fees and other financial compensation.
 The employee may also be entitled to seek reinstatement to his or her job.

 Minimum Wage, Overtime Pay, Misclassification and Other Compensation Claims

 Under federal and Texas law employees are entitled to be paid minimum wage plus overtime pay unless they are exempt from those provisions.
 An employer who fails to pay minimum wage and overtime pay to non-exempt workers is stealing from its employees and those employees are entitled to recover lost wages, liquidated damages equal to the amount of lost wages, attorney’s fees and other financial compensation.
 These include claims for tipped employees who may be underpaid due to improper tip pool deductions.
 Employees misclassified as independent contractors or exempt employees are also entitled to recover lost wages, liquidated damages, attorney’s fees and more.